What do DMEK and DSAEK stand for, and what is the difference between these two transplants?

 What have we done to advance DMEK surgery?

 Our surgeons helped to pioneer several DMEK techniques, including those to advance DMEK donor prep.
 If a donor is lost during preparation, which is done before the patient’s surgery, the patient’s surgery would need to be postponed.
 The published donor loss rate during attempted DMEK preps was historically about 20%.
-Our surgeons pushed this donor loss rate far below 1%.
-We discovered donor horseshoe tears, “smile configuration,” and other challenges, and developed techniques to handle these DMEK donor prep difficulties.
-As a result, over our last 300 donor preps, we only found ONE cornea donor that wasn’t usable for DMEK.
-Our techniques and results were published in the Cornea Journal (click here to view the paper).
-We also helped pioneer techniques to implant DMEK donors inside the patient’s eye.
-We discovered how to unlock point lock folds, how to gently flip a donor out of taco configuration by using gentle bursts of fluid, and have developed techniques to successfully perform DMEK in eyes that other DMEK surgeons would think challenging or not possible, including eyes with prior glaucoma surgery or tubes, eyes with prior anterior chamber intraocular lenses, eyes with previous PK transplants, and eyes with prior vitrectomy.
-To date, all of the eyes that we’ve attempted DMEK on have been successful.
-Less than 1% of the time, our initial DMEK surgery had to be repeated due to rejection or other problems, but all repeats to date have been successful.
+Dr. Tenkman pushed this donor loss rate far below 1% as a fellow which lead to a publication in Cornea (click here to view paper) and has since reduced his private practice loss rate to 0.04% (1 in about 2,300).
+Dr. Tenkman discovered donor horseshoe tears, “smile configuration,” and other challenges, and developed techniques to handle these DMEK donor prep difficulties.
+Dr. Tenkman also helped pioneer techniques to implant DMEK donors inside the patient’s eye: how to unlock point lock folds, how to gently flip a donor out of taco configuration by using gentle bursts of fluid.
+Many of these techniques allow us to successfully perform DMEK in eyes that other DMEK surgeons would think challenging or not possible, including eyes with prior glaucoma surgery or tubes, eyes with prior anterior chamber intraocular lenses, eyes with previous PK transplants, and eyes with prior vitrectomy.

 As mentioned above, most cornea surgeons do not perform DMEK.
 It requires more practice and experience.
 Although we may still select DSAEK for very specific cases, we typically recommend DMEK for most patients.